-There are three clock distribution operating modes, and these are shown in Figure 50.
+There are three clock distribution operating modes, see Figure 50.
 One of these modes uses the internal VCO, whereas the other two modes bypass the internal VCO and use the signal provided on the CLK/CLK pins.

 In Mode 0 (internal VCO mode), there are two signal paths available.
 In the first path, the VCO signal is sent to the VCO divider and then to the individual channel dividers.
 In the second path, the user bypasses the VCO and channel dividers and sends the VCO signal directly to the drivers.